When it’s time to escape the city and soak up that rural air, be sure to visit one of these 10 prettiest small towns in

 Does the name sound familiar?
 It should because this is where the delicious Swiss cheese comes from!
 But this gorgeous little gem is a whole lot more than its famous name and is seen by many as one of the prettiest towns in Switzerland.

 Stand in the sloping main square of Gruyères and you could be forgiven for thinking you’re on a Hollywood film set.
 Yes, it is that picture-perfect, complete with a brooding castle at the top of the town.
 This isn’t off the beaten track but despite the crowds it’s definitely worth it, especially if you arrive early.
 Be sure to indulge in a cheesy lunch while you’re here.

-It would be hard to find a more complete small town.
+It would be hard to find a more complete small town in Switzerland.
 Not only are the encircling walls almost intact but you can walk along the ramparts and gaze across the rooftops.

 Plus there’s a splendid gate with a clock tower, a main street of arcaded buildings, the obligatory cobbles and all set beside a pretty lake.
 What more could you want?
 Oh and it’s bilingual, too – known as Morat in French.

 Is this the prettiest small town in Switzerland?
 It’s certainly the smallest one in this list, with barely a thousand residents.
 However, they say good things come in small packages, and Saint-Ursanne is definitely one for the quaint-hearted.